Some Jews have reported that they have had long-time friends and neighbors spit in their

 ISAIAH 42:1-9

-2 He shall not cry, nor lift up, nor cause his voice to be heard in the street.
+2 He will not cry out, nor raise His voice, nor cause His voice to be heard in the street.

-3 A bruised reed shall he not break, and the smoking flax shall he not quench: he shall bring forth judgment unto truth.
+3 A bruised reed He will not break, and smoking flax He will not quench; He will bring forth justice for truth.

-4 He shall not fail nor be discouraged, till he have set judgment in the earth: and the isles shall wait for his law.
+4 He will not fail nor be discouraged, till He has established justice in the Earth; and the coastlands shall wait for His law.”

-5 Thus saith God the LORD, he that created the heavens, and stretched them out; he that spread forth the earth, and that which cometh out of it; he that giveth breath unto the people upon it, and spirit to them that walk therein:
+5 Thus says God the Lord, who created the heavens and stretched them out, who spread forth the Earth and that which comes from it, who gives breath to the people on it, and spirit to those who walk on it:

-6 I the LORD have called thee in righteousness, and will hold thine hand, and will keep thee, and give thee for a covenant of the people, for a light of the Gentiles;
+6 “I, the Lord, have called You in righteousness, and will hold Your hand; I will keep You and give You as a covenant to the people, as a light to the Gentiles,

-7 To open the blind eyes, to bring out the prisoners from the prison, [and] them that sit in darkness out of the prison house.
+7 To open blind eyes, to bring out prisoners from the prison, those who sit in darkness from the prison house.

-8 I [am] the LORD: that [is] my name: and my glory will I not give to another, neither my praise to graven images.
+8 I am the Lord, that is My name; and My glory I will not give to another, nor My praise to carved images.

-Contrary to what I have heard, the Scriptures above do NOT apply to Israel as a nation.
+Contrary to what I have heard, the Scriptures above do NOT apply to Israel as a nation as some Rabbis teach.
 They refer to a specific person, chosen by God to bring salvation to the Gentiles.
 And as we know, only God Himself is the author of salvation, therefore God is speaking of someone equal to Himself.

 Isaiah also states;